-- 18.35 The Scoping Study concluded that work would need to be progressed to the next stage (the Water Cycle Study Outline Report) to establish: - if Maple Lodge or Blackbirds Waste Water Treatment Works would need to increase the Dry Weather Flow consent and introduce new physio-chemical standards; and - 2) how extensive the upgrades need to be to the sewerage networks throughout Hemel Hempstead and Kings Langley. - 18.36 Local Authorities and stakeholders involved will continue to plan for both of the upgrades (see Section 28), as well as any other necessary action as an outcome of the Water Cycle Study Outline Report.
-This will be progressed as part of the Site Allocations DPD. - 18.37 The Council will work with its partners to help: - restore river flows; - support the Grand Union Canal system (and its reservoirs); - restore natural habitats along the chalk streams and in Boarscroft Vale; - support biodiversity; - retain water in the catchment area; - recharge the aquifer; - limit the effect of variable rainfall and reduce the risk of flooding; - provide sufficient capacity for foul water drainage; - increase the efficiency of water use, in part through sustainable design and construction; and - provide sufficient water for people and to support agriculture.
+The local authorities and stakeholders involved will continue to plan for the necessary upgrades.
+This will be progressed with the Site Allocations DPD.

+18.32 The Council will work with its partners to help:

+- restore river flows: - support the Grand Union Canal system (and its reservoirs); - restore natural habitats along the chalk streams and in Boarscroft Vale; - support biodiversity; - retain water in the catchment area; - recharge the aguifer; - limit the effect of variable rainfall and reduce the risk of flooding; - provide sufficient capacity for foul water drainage; - increase the efficiency of water use, in part through sustainable design and construction; and - provide sufficient water for people and to support agriculture.